 communicating regularly with both the VR participant and the Board.

 Board efforts to develop work experience opportunities must target high-growth occupations, skilled trades, and other high-demand occupations in the local workforce development area.
-As the area job market grows or changes, Boards are encouraged to provide work experiences that enable a greater number and variety of career choices for the VR participants.The no less than one week (7 days) before the placement beginsto include the following
+As the area job market grows or changes, Boards are encouraged to provide work experiences that enable a greater number and variety of career choices for the VR participants.

+As a part of this responsibility, the Board or its subcontractor must also orient the VR participant to the worksite no less than one week (7 days) before the placement beginswhich include the following activities:

+Completion of payroll paperwork

+Collection of I-9 documentation

+Providing instructions on timesheets

+Conducting background checks and/or drug tests (as applicable)

+Signature of any Board required forms

 1.4.4.1 SEAL Candidates